In text citation

 Table note from book

 Note.
-From/Adapted from Book Title (p. xx) by A. A. Author, Year, Place of Publication: Publisher.
+From/Adapted from Book Title (p. xx) by A. A. Author, Year, Publisher.
 Copyright Year by Name of Copyright Holder.

 Table note from website

 Note.
 From/Adapted from Title by A. A. Author.
-Retrieved from URL.
+URL.
 Copyright Year by Name of Copyright Holder.

 Table note from multiple sources